BeeBooBap/design-patterns/out/production/Design-Patterns/DefinitionsExamples/DependencyInjection/Laptop/README.md

-# Laptop example using Spring @Autowired
+# Laptop example using Spring Autowire

 This example has two interfaces - a HardDrive interface and a RAM interface.